LS-2ednar/OpenFOAM_Programming/README.md

 The Cell Growth is determined prior to an the calculation of of the flowfield (using simpleFoam) followed by the custom function also the concept of a substrate is introduced and an changing value for the specific growthrate is implemented.

 ### Forth example --> not jet working
 Here an solver is presented which works like the simpleFoam called CellSimpleFoam.
 It does the previous mentioned functionalities in runtime.
-This application needs another file called createFields.H.
+To get an idea of how a solver should be created the files from https://develop.openfoam.com/Development/openfoam/-/tree/master/applications/solvers/incompressible/simpleFoam where used and the equations for the caluclations of the biomass and the substrate over time where added to the mix.